Regulatory Compliance for Electronic Communications

 Fines

-Reputational Risk
+Reputational risk

 Who enforces regulatory compliance?

 This culture, which necessitates that anything communicated that’s even remotely relevant be retained, began further back than many realize.
-The laws that led to current regulatory compliance requirements began as early as 1950, and through time have grown to incorporate several different organizations which are set up to monitor and maintain the retention and storage of ESI.
+The laws that led to current regulatory compliance requirements began as early as 1950, and through time have grown to incorporate several different organizations that are set up to monitor and maintain the retention and storage of ESI.

 Federal Rules of Civil Procedure

 In other words, all businesses must retain a data retention policy for all relevant emails, ESI, network logs, and other virtually stored documents.
-If your company cannot present the documents when requested, the subsequent non-compliance with FRCP regulations can result in fines and fees, and in some cases, with criminal charges.
+If your company cannot present the documents when requested, the subsequent non-compliance with FRCP regulations can result in fines and fees, and in some cases, criminal charges.

 An effective email archiving system eliminates the risk of litigation if your company needs to produce email documents for a civil suit.
 Implementing email archiving allows you to quickly retain any data that is stored in the system, meeting all FRCP legal requirements.